Casehero

 Introduction

-Over the past thirty years, the intensity of and perspectives on globalization has advanced leading to a transformed business world.
-Globalization is described as a multi-dimensional phenomenon where all economics, social, cultural, and political activities operate at an international level.
-As explained by Beck (2015), globalization can be understood through different changes, extinction of boundaries resulting from political, social and economic behaviors, the second characteristic entails the development of links between trade and culture investment and flows.
+Over the past thirty years, the intensity of and perspectives on globalization have advanced, leading to a transformed business world.
+Globalization is described as a multi-dimensional phenomenon where all economic, social, cultural, and political activities operate at an international level.

-The globalization concept has triggered many discussions and disagreements about its conceptualizations and benefits which has led to the emergence of different theoretical perspectives (Beck, 2015).
-The paper objective is to analyze the transformationalist perspective on globalization and the economy critically.
-It will aim to answer the questions of what impact does globalization has on the local and international economy, what globalization means to the transformationalist and factors that have contributed to globalization.
+The paper’s objective is to analyze the transformationalist perspective on globalization and the economy critically.
+It will aim to answer the questions of what impact globalization has on the local and international economy, what globalization means to the transformationalist, and what factors have contributed to globalization.
 Economy growth across the globe has been accelerated through globalization activities.

 Definition of key terms